 Social Support and Engagement

 Adverse childhood experiences impact millions of children.
 Access to neighborhood amenities worsened.

-- Nearly 14.7 million (20.5 percent) children ages 0-17 have at least two of nine adverse childhood experiences.
-Table 6 shows the nine components of the adverse childhood experiences measure at the state level.
-According to the Child and Adolescent Health Measurement Initiative, adverse childhood experiences (ACEs) are stressful or traumatic events that affect children and have a lasting impact on health and well-being.
+Adverse Childhood Experiences Adverse childhood experiences (ACEs) are stressful or traumatic events that can impact children’s health and well-being throughout their lifespan.
 Early experiences have a broad and profound impact on an individual’s development and subsequent emotional, cognitive, social and biological functioning.

 - Estimates in 2020-2021.
 Nationally, 14.0% of children ages 0-17 experienced two or more of nine adverse childhood experiences (ACEs), as reported by a caregiver, equating to 9.9 million children.
 The prevalence of two or more adverse childhood experiences was 2.5 times higher in New Mexico (24.7%), the state with the highest value, compared with New York (9.8%), the state with the lowest value.

 Neighborhood Amenities Neighborhood amenities offer individuals opportunities to socialize, play, exercise and enjoy the neighborhood in which they live.
 There is evidence that safe neighborhoods with opportunities for and access to community engagement and healthy lifestyle habits contribute positively to physical and mental health.